Here’s why you need composition for your design

 - Alignment: Alignment sets the mood.
 If the block of texts and images is messy, it’s a reflection of your cluttered thoughts.
 In composition, alignment helps in arranging elements.
 When you are creating a design, don’t throw the elements.
 Drag the components and snap them into place.
 An irregular shape text wrap makes it hard for the viewers.
 There are four ways of aligning – left, right, center, and justified.

 - Consistent: Will you prefer reading a catalog with a different font each time?
 Does it leave you perplexed?
 Consistency creates uniformity and clarity.
 By setting uniformity, you give the viewers the room to keep coming back to you.
 Consistency is the key to keeping your brand alive.

 - The rule of thirds: It’s the fundamental of composition where you divide the design into 3 rows and 2 columns.
 The point of intersection of rows and columns is where you find a focal point.
 Sticking by this rule, you can chuck out what’s not needed.
 Composition looks to the point when you crop properly.
 Use it as a roadmap to position the elements of your design.

-Rules of composition is the main ingredient you shouldn’t miss out.
-Make your design stand out that wins viewers’ heart.,
+Rules of composition are the main ingredient you shouldn’t miss out on.
+Make your design stand out that win viewers’ hearts.